CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 If you have played other card games there are several factors to keep in mind:

 Site and region cards represent the geography of Middle-earth.
 They are used to control the acquisi-tion of resources, but they should not direct play.
-Instead, a player should examine the resources in his hand and select a site to travel to.
+Instead, a player should examine the resources in their hand and select a site to travel to.
 It also helps if you preselect location cards when you put to-gether a play deck.

 You may draw multiple cards each turn and you will have to discard any cards beyond your hand size.
 Keep cards that are immediately useful during the next turn **or** that are crucial to your resource or hazard strategy.